-The BMS Agreements relate to technology used to edit or modify the genome of a cell in connection with the research, development, manufacture, commercialization or other exploitation of T cells that express or have ever expressed T cell receptor dimers consisting of an alpha (α) chain and a beta (β) chain (such cells, "Alpha-beta T Cells"), and T cells derived from pluripotent stem cells or any other precursor cell (such cells, "Other Derived T Cells"), subject to certain exclusions for certain of our existing obligations.
-The exploitation of Alpha-beta T Cells and Other Derived T Cells specifically excludes the exploitation of T Cells that express a T cell receptor dimer consisting of a gamma (γ) chain and a delta (δ) chain, which we refer to as gamma-delta T Cells.
+The BMS Agreements relate to technology used to edit or modify the genome of a cell in connection with the research, development, manufacture, commercialization or other exploitation of T cells that express or have ever expressed T cell receptor dimers consisting of an alpha $(\alpha)$ chain and a beta $(\beta)$ chain (such cells, "Alpha-beta T Cells"), and T cells derived from pluripotent stem cells or any other precursor cell (such cells, "Other Derived T Cells"), subject to certain exclusions for certain of our existing obligations.
+The exploitation of Alpha-beta T Cells and Other Derived T Cells specifically excludes the exploitation of T Cells that express a T cell receptor dimer consisting of a gamma $(\gamma)$ chain and a delta $(\delta)$ chain, which we refer to as gamma-delta T Cells identifying the RNP Complexes that may be used in the creation of potential drug development candidates.

-During the research term under the BMS Collaboration Agreement, we may research ribonucleoprotein complexes comprising an RNA-guided engineered nuclease paired with an oligonucleotide ("RNP Complexes") that recognize or modulate the expression of up to twenty gene targets selected by BMS (each, a "Research Program") for the purpose of identifying the RNP Complexes that may be used in the creation of potential drug development candidates.
 The initial research term is five years from the November 2019 effective date of the BMS Collaboration Agreement.
 BMS may extend the research term for up to two one-year periods upon written notice to us and payment to us of a mid to high single digit million-dollar payment upon each extension.
 BMS' right to extend the research term for the second one-year period is subject to our consent.

+During the research term under the BMS Collaboration Agreement, we may research ribonucleoprotein complexes comprising an RNA-guided engineered nuclease paired with an oligonucleotide ("RNP Complexes") that recognize or modulate the expression of up to twenty gene targets selected by BMS (each, a "Research Program") for the purpose of